burtlo/ql-backbone-training-js/README.md

 8) Test out the `fetch` method on a collection, and the `save`, `fetch`, and `destroy` methods on a model.
 See what they do by default, think about REST.

+###Next Step

+When you are ready, commit your current work, and then move to the next stage

+* `git checkout stage-2`